Mohannad-Elsayed/Level-2-icpchelwan/W2 Notes.md

 - Maps support random access
 - keys can't be changed or modified
 - map.count()  //  to see if the key is in the map or not either 0 or 1
+### Binary search
+- search for a particular value in a sorted, distinct array
+-